-Increased fatigue - Returning to work following a long period of inactivity and/or solation.
-Increased alertness to ongoing fears and concerns around employment, infection, protection, finances, news and media all can contribute to an increase in fatigue - 52 percent of survey respondents indicated this was a concern.
+Increased Fatigue - Returning to work following a long period of inactivity and/or isolation.
+Increased alertness to ongoing fears and concerns around employment, infection, protection, finances, news and media all can contribute to an increase in fatigue, and nearly 60 percent of survey respondents indicated this was a concern.